influxdata/docs-v2/content/v2.0/write-data/_index.md

 ### InfluxDB API

-You can also write to InfluxDB using raw http requests.
-Use the InfluxDB API `/write` endpoint to write data to InfluxDB.
+Write data to InfluxDB using an HTTP request to the InfluxDB API write endpoint.
 Include the following in your request:

 | Requirement          | Include by                                               |